escorciav/victors-deambulations/the-magic-of-walking-tours.md

 His personalized tour revealed hidden courtyards, secret gardens, and lesser-known historical facts.
 It was a unique and intimate experience, making me appreciate the city on a whole new level.
 Thus, explore it with a local if you have the chance.
 Much preferably, a local friend.
+Unfortunatly, there are **NO** free walking tours in Italian in Cambridge 🇮🇹.
+If you don't mind my broken Italian, I'm happy to try.
+I'm glad that Giada compiled a some notes in Italian for our usual tour [here 📝](https://drive.google.com/file/d/1VxKrLTY5XR6xRYXXPA_OUcCfxmCEBmUy/view?usp=sharing).

 ## Unsponsored tip